theronhitchman/differential-geometry/_posts/2015-01-21-second-day.md

 ---
 layout: post
-title: Parametrized Curves 1
+title: Parameterized Curves 1
 ---

-We first talked a litle bit about "leveling up," and about how to read mathematics effectively (use a pen; work along; do extra examples by yourself; reread multiple times).
+We first talked a little bit about "leveling up," and about how to read mathematics effectively (use a pen; work along; do extra examples by yourself; reread multiple times).

 Then students presented.
 Christine took up Task 1.
 Sladana handled Shifrin 1.1.1.